phrgab/peaks/paper/paper.md

 # Acknowledgements

-We acknowledge valuable discussions, suggestions, and bug reports/fixes from Marieke Visscher, Gesa Siemann, Liam Trzaska, Naina Kushwaha, Bruno Saika, Phil Murgatroyd, Anđela Živanović, and Igor Marković.
+We acknowledge valuable discussions, suggestions, and bug reports/fixes from Marieke Visscher, Gesa Siemann, Naina Kushwaha, Bruno Saika, Phil Murgatroyd, Anđela Živanović, and Igor Marković.
 We are grateful to past and present members of the King group at the University of St Andrews and collaborators for measurements of the experimental ARPES data that were utilised in the development of the code.
 We thank the UK Engineering and Physical Sciences Research Council (Grant Nos.
 EP/X015556/1, EP/T02108X/1, and EP/R025169/1), the Leverhulme Trust (Grant No. RL-2016-006), and the European Research Council (through the QUESTDO project, 714193) for financial support.

 # References